kmexter/if-solutions-proposals/proposals/radical-transparency/linkset-usage-patterns/10-detached-local-storage.md

 ```

 #### 4.2.2 The OS-Level Accelerator (`xattr`)
-To allow blazingly fast indexing by the operating system or localized daemons without parsing the filesystem directory tree, compliant tools can optionally write an Extended File Attribute to the payload file:
+To allow blazingly fast indexing by the operating system or localised daemons without parsing the filesystem directory tree, compliant tools can optionally write an Extended File Attribute to the payload file:
 * **Attribute Name:** `user.linkset`
 * **Attribute Value:** A valid URI string.
 This can either point to the local sidecar (`file:///./building.ifc.ls.json`) or point directly to an authoritative, live web resource (`https://api.example.org/models/123/linkset`) if online validation is preferred.